 We’ve already seen how such an approach has worked before, in cybersecurity.
-In one of New York’s better economic development plans in recent years, the city invested more than $30 million to back an initiative, which included heavy participation from industry, to catalyze new startups, create a shared workplace for cybersecurity professionals, and launch a joint industry-university education program to create an academic pathway into the industry.
-Though cybersecurity was already a burgeoning market for New York City, the investment has the potential to accelerate the growth of an industry well-positioned to thrive in the coming decades.
+In one of New York’s better economic-development plans in recent years, the city invested more than $30 million to back an initiative, which included heavy participation from industry, to catalyze new startups, create a shared workplace for cybersecurity professionals, and launch a joint industry-university education program to establish an academic pathway into the industry.
+Though cybersecurity was already a burgeoning market for New York City, the investment has the potential to accelerate the growth of an industry well positioned to thrive in the coming decades.

 Better incentives—and willingness to deregulate and offer more flexibility to startups pioneering new business models in the face of entrenched incumbents—would help the local tech industry get a leg up on domestic and international competitors.

 The tech sector may not be the answer to all of New York’s problems, but it is a vital, robust, and lucrative industry, poised to grow even more this decade, offering high-paying jobs and filling municipal coffers with tax revenue.
 Helping the industry thrive is critical to New York’s future, particularly as more and more cities globally target it for their own purposes.
 The city starts with a strong foundation and some notable recent successes, but lots more needs to be done.